Armondo Linus Acosta: Romeo.Juliet

 After establishing his own company, Moonseed Productions, Acosta started working on his first full-length motion picture in 1988.
-He served as director, writer, cinematographer and producer.
+He served as director, writer, cinematographer, and producer.
 The film is an interpretation of Romeo and Juliet and features music from Sergei Prokofiev's Romeo and Juliet ballet performed by the London Symphony Orchestra and conducted by André Previn.
-The movie stars 120 street cats from Venice, Verona, Ghent and New York City.
+The movie stars 120 street cats from Venice, Verona, Ghent, and New York City.
 The only human character, a Venetian bag lady, was played by John Hurt.
-The voice-over cast included actors Dame Maggie Smith, Vanessa Redgrave, Robert Powell, Sir Ben Kingsley, Francesca Annis, Victor Spinetti and Quentin Crisp.
+The voice-over cast included actors Dame Maggie Smith, Vanessa Redgrave, Robert Powell, Sir Ben Kingsley, Francesca Annis, Victor Spinetti, and Quentin Crisp.

-The world premiere of Romeo.Juliet film was held September 6, 1990 at the 47th Venice Film Festival.
+The world premiere of Romeo.Juliet was held on September 6, 1990 at the 47th Venice Film Festival.
 The film was also screened at the 1990 Film Fest Gent and Film Festival Cologne.
 In 1992, Romeo.Juliet was screened alongside a live orchestra at the Palais des Beaux-Arts in Brussels, with Nicholas Cleobury conducting the Belgium National Orchestra.

 It was the first major full-length motion picture to be shot exclusively on Betacam video and then successfully transferred to 35mm film.

 The Last Supper: The Living Tableau

 “The Last Supper: The Living Tableau", a 'Tableau vivant,' is a stand-alone film recreation of Leonardo da Vinci's painting The Last Supper, and the opening sequence of Acosta's feature film project, The Last Supper – A Divine Prophecy.

-“The Last Supper: The Living Tableau" was created in collaboration with multiple Academy Award winners Vittorio Storaro (cinematography), Dante Ferretti (production design) and Francesca Lo Schiavo (set decoration).
+“The Last Supper: The Living Tableau" was created in collaboration with multiple Academy Award winners Vittorio Storaro (cinematography), Dante Ferretti (production design), and Francesca Lo Schiavo (set decoration).

-The short film has a nine-minute running time and recreates Leonardo da Vinci's “The Last Supper”, reflecting the original fresco's science of perspective, proportion and light.
+The short film has a nine-minute running time and recreates Leonardo da Vinci's “The Last Supper”, reflecting the original fresco's science of perspective, proportion, and light.
 The accompanying musical score is Rossini’s Stabat Mater.
 It is Acosta's first of four Tableaus recreating Renaissance masterworks.
-The film was shot at the Academy One Studios, in Ghent, part of The Academy of the Subtle Arts which Acosta founded in 1996.
+The film was shot at the Academy One Studios in Ghent, part of The Academy of the Subtle Arts which Acosta founded in 1996.

-The world premiere of “The Last Supper: The Living Tableau" took place in partnership with the Vatican Museums, Comune di Milano, SKIRA, Milano Leonardo 500 and Palazzo Reale, on October 8, 2019, at the Palazzo Reale Museum in Milan during their “The Last Supper, Timeless Inspiration" installment.
+The world premiere of “The Last Supper: The Living Tableau" took place in partnership with the Vatican Museums, Comune di Milano, SKIRA, Milano Leonardo 500, and Palazzo Reale, on October 8, 2019, at the Palazzo Reale Museum in Milan during their “The Last Supper, Timeless Inspiration" installment.

-There have been several projections and screenings of the film before and after the premiere.:
+There have been several projections and screenings of the film before and after the premiere: